rdlauer/articles/blues/dotnet-tinyclr/NET Developer? You're an IoT Developer Too!.md

 ### Installing the TinyCLR OS

 Our first step is to install the latest version of the TinyCLR OS on the device.
-TinyCLR OS it includes the .NET CLR which converts your compiled C# into instructions for the microcontroller.
+TinyCLR OS includes the .NET CLR which converts your compiled C# into instructions for the microcontroller.
 It's also used for interacting with Visual Studio (critical for loading the program onto the device and debugging).

 Connect your FEZ Feather to your Windows PC via a USB-C cable: